badlogic/heissepreise/README.md

 To run this terrible project locally, you'll need to install [Docker](https://www.docker.com/).

+The project consists of a trivial NodeJS Express server responsible for fetching the product data, massaging it, and serving it to the front end (see `index.js`).
+The front end is a least-effort vanilla HTML/JS search form (see sources in `site/`).

 For development, run `docker/control.sh startdev`.
 You can connect to both the NodeJS server and the client for debugging in Visual Studio code via the `client-server` launch configuration (found in `.vscode/launch.json`).

 For production, run `docker/control.sh start`.